littleyee/Get-Notification/README.md

 3. There are a few assumptions about what is in your PATH enviornmental variable in order to run the console commands: I can clarify this when we meet in person.
 (Paths to the emulator and adb binaries in the Android SDK)
 4. The VM is launching w/ the GUI for now just for ease of verifying the installation: will eventually need to revise to launch in headless mode.

+### install.py (6/10/2019 Update):

+Updating the install.py script in the following ways:

+1. I've switched over to testing this on Linux (Ubuntu 18.04), as suggested, and the behaivor of the subprocess.Popen command had to be changed to accomodate UNIX command line.
+(Essentially just ommited the shell=True on each)
+2. Since I redownloaded Android Studio, I was able to find that there is indeed a new commandline tool "emulator-headless" that should be what we want.
+3. I was continually getting errors with the avdmanager create command when specifying target devices by name, so I had to switch to the associated integer ids given to them by avdmanager (Galaxy Nexus -> 5, etc.).
+I'll keep working to see if there's any solutions I can find, but my guess is that the command was not playing nice with the spaces in the names.
+4. Lastly, there is actual new functionality implemented.
+Using the Python library geopy (https://pypi.org/project/geopy/), the JSON file can now specify location by city name, which is used as an argument for a geopy function that returns a location from which we can pull (lat,long) coordinates.

 ## monkeyrunnerTest.py
 https://developer.android.com/studio/test/monkeyrunner/index.html This is closer to what we will eventually want for event simulation.